mnguyendesign/MicrosoftLEAPUXDesign/Melissa Nguyen_Resume.md

 I was a career nomad, traveling between my two passions: healthcare and art, before discovering a career that allowed me to combine the two through product design and use my creativity to help people.

 Now I'm an end-to-end product designer based in NYC with a passion for design ops and system design.
-I believe that solving problems is a creative, cross-functional, and collaborative process.
 ___
 ## Design Experience